 In Bangkok you won’t be hungry for long.
 Barbecue smoke curls from every soi, and girls are everywhere.
 In the red light districts of Pat Pong, Nana and Soi Cowboy, you’ll find swarms of girls and pseudo-girls, poverty creating abundance, an epic surplus of nubile bodies.
 Chicken and fish stalls, dried squid, plastic bags of noodles, fresh-cut mango and watermelon, trays of baked grasshoppers and dry-roasted grubs.
 And these crowded stages and carousels, like overflowing crates of fish, or the teeming lobster tanks outside restaurants.

 At first it’s a whole lot of fun and you gorge yourself.
-The problem is, paid sex is not sex; it’s simulation, and your girl is a simulacrum.
+The problem is, paid sex is not sex but simulation, and your girl is a simulacrum.
 She is having sex with you not because she wants you, not because you turn her on; she is only getting laid to get paid.
 You may be having fun, but she’s working.

 But find a girl who likes drugs, and it’s different.
 Now you’re both enjoying it.
 Now you’re giving her something she wants, too, something she can’t get enough of.
 And vertigo is rushing in your ears.
 You’ve missed that sound.

 He holds your hand and walks you down the soi.
 He laces his fingers in yours.
 This one’s mine.
 Everybody in the soi is tall and black.
 There are a few Thai women around, but you are the only white guy in sight.
-He takes you into a bar sut soi, sits you down and shouts up some drinks.
+He takes you into a bar at the end, sits you down and shouts up some drinks.

 I must have gone there a dozen or two times.
 My Nigerian passed me on to his younger brother.
 This guy wasn’t quite so careful.
 He would often do the deal in the middle of the street, passing me a cigarette packet as I slipped him the folded notes.
 And then one day he held out the pack, which I took with my right hand, tucking it into my shirt pocket and simultaneous extracting the folded notes for him, but he didn’t take the money.
 We were only a few yards into the soi and my back was to the main road to shield what we were doing.
 I looked at little brother and he had frozen – standing immobilised, like a statue.

 ‘Here,’ I said.
 Still he didn’t take it.
 He was looking past my shoulder to where the traffic stood gridlocked on Soi 3.
 Threading their way through four lanes of cars and taxis, tuk-tuks and motorbikes were two built black guys, bodies relaxed but faces fixed on the sub-soi where we stood – fixed on little brother, it seemed.
-I slotted the money into his shirt pocket, turned and got out of there, walking fast and not looking back.
+I could have just walked off, perhaps, but I slotted the money into his shirt pocket, then turned and got out of there, walking fast and not looking back.